Symptoms of asthma are due to intermittent reversible obstruction

 5. Lips and/or finger nails may have a bluish tint,

-6. In acute severe asthma patient may feel agitated, confused, or an inability to concentrate.
+6. He or she may feel agitated, confused, or an inability to concentrate.

 7. Patient may hunch his shoulders, sit or stand up to breathe more easily, and strain the abdominal and neck muscles.